-There are several ways to market your photos and stimulate online sales.
-A simple one is to run limited duration sales for customers, to create a bit of urgency.
-There are many plugins that will allow you to add sale or special offer announcements, banners, countdown clocks and CTAs to your website galleries (you might like to try FooBar, our notification bar plugin).
+There are several ways to market your high-quality photos and stimulate online sales.
+A simple one is to run limited-duration sales for customers, to create a bit of urgency.
+There are many plugins that will allow you to add sale or special offer announcements, banners, countdown clocks, and CTAs to your website galleries (you might like to try FooBar, our notification bar plugin).

 Social media can play a central role in your marketing, and you should consider how best to use the different platforms.
-Instagram is a great place to post your most visually striking images, Facebook could be the most suitable for things like family portraits or wedding photos (just remember right of publicity) and LinkedIn would be a good place to promote your more commercial images (a couple buying a car) or formal portraits (company boards in mind, as possible customers).
+Instagram is a great place to post your most visually striking images, Facebook could be the most suitable for things like family portraits or wedding photos (just remember the right of publicity) and LinkedIn would be a good place to promote your more commercial images (a couple buying a car) or formal portraits.
 Twitter is great for humorous images.
-All of these platforms allow you to boost or sponsor posts and set them to target a relevant target market.
+All of these platforms allow you to boost or sponsor posts and set them to target a relevant market.

-Blogging is a way you can give the market insight on how you approach the craft of photography, instilling your photos with more value.
-True photography connoisseurs will appreciate insights on the way you work and what sets you apart from other photographers.
-You can also articulate why you might have a passion for a certain subject theme or style of photography.
+Blogging is a way you can give the market insight into how you approach the craft of photography, instilling your photos with more value.
+True photography connoisseurs will appreciate insights into the way you work and what sets you apart from other photographers.
+You could also write tutorials on certain subjects, themes, or styles of photography.

-If you add Commenting functionality to your blog posts, you can encourage feedback from readers, which could give you valuable insight on what they like about your work.
-Your blog posts can be adapted into both LinkedIn articles and emailers to your growing email database.
+Your blog posts can be adapted into both social media posts and emailers to your growing email database.
 Email is a great way to build a captive audience and remind them about your work on a regular basis.

 Finally, testimonials from previous happy customers are a great way to build respect for your work – never be afraid to ask a satisfied buyer for a quick line or two for a testimonial, which you can put on your website and social media platforms.

-This article goes into a bit more detail about the different marketing strategies you can take.
+This article about photography marketing goes into a bit more detail about the different marketing strategies you can take.